Skip to main content

 This article is part of our ongoing fee schedule coverage, with 118 published articles analyzing fee schedule issues across New York State.
 Attorney Jason Tenenbaum brings 24+ years of hands-on experience to this analysis, drawing from his work on more than 1,000 appeals, over 100,000 no-fault cases, and recovery of over $100 million for clients throughout Nassau County, Suffolk County, Queens, Brooklyn, Manhattan, and the Bronx.
 For personalized legal advice about how these principles apply to your specific situation, contact our Long Island office at (516) 750-0595 for a free consultation.

-Navigating New York’s no-fault insurance system can be particularly challenging for alternative medicine practitioners and their patients.
-One of the most contentious issues in recent years has been the ongoing dispute over proper fee schedules for acupuncture services.
-For residents of Long Island and New York City who rely on acupuncture as part of their post-accident recovery, understanding these legal precedents is crucial for ensuring appropriate coverage and avoiding unexpected billing disputes.
+Navigating New York’s no-fault insurance system is particularly challenging for alternative-medicine practitioners and their patients.
+One of the most contentious issues has been the ongoing dispute over proper fee schedules for acupuncture services.
+For Long Island and NYC residents who rely on acupuncture as part of post-accident recovery, understanding these precedents is crucial for ensuring appropriate coverage.

 Understanding New York’s No-Fault Fee Schedule Structure

-New York’s no-fault insurance system operates under strict fee schedule guidelines that dictate maximum reimbursement amounts for various medical services.
-These schedules were designed to control costs while ensuring that accident victims receive necessary medical care.
-However, the system becomes complex when dealing with specialized services like acupuncture, where practitioners may hold different types of licenses and qualifications.
+New York’s no-fault system operates under strict fee schedule guidelines that cap maximum reimbursement for medical services.
+These schedules — incorporated through Insurance Law §5108 and 11 NYCRR Part 68 — were designed to control costs while ensuring accident victims receive necessary care.
+The system becomes complex with specialized services like acupuncture, where practitioners may hold different licenses.

-For patients in Long Island and New York City, this complexity directly impacts both the availability and cost of acupuncture treatment following motor vehicle accidents.
-Insurance companies have consistently argued that acupuncture services should be reimbursed at chiropractor rates, regardless of the practitioner’s specific licensure or the complexity of treatment provided.
+For patients in Long Island and NYC, this complexity directly impacts both the availability and cost of acupuncture treatment following motor vehicle accidents.
+Carriers have consistently argued — successfully — that acupuncture services should be reimbursed at chiropractor rates, regardless of the practitioner’s licensure category or treatment complexity.

 Case Analysis: Great Wall Acupuncture v.
 GEICO Insurance Co.